tyjyang/cmgtools-lite/WMass/python/plotter/README.md

 python runFakeRate.py -o plots/testNanoAOD/WmassPlots/ -e postVFP --variables ".*" --plot-file "plots_fakerate_systTH3.txt" --options " --skipPlot " -c plus -s
 python runFakeRate.py -o plots/testNanoAOD/WmassPlots/ -e postVFP --variables ".*" --plot-file "plots_fakerate_systTH3.txt" --options " --skipPlot " -c minus -s
 ```
+One can also make the histograms (and thus the analysis) for a specific sub era adding option __--sub-era D__ (for Run2016D).
+The proper scale factors, pileup, and muon prefiring weights will be customized accordingly inside the script (please always check that the correct commands are built before really running, you can use option __-d__ to print without running).

 Once the histograms are available, one has to manipulate them to get the QCD prediction, according to the formula described above.
 This can be done using this command, where the input file is just the output of the previous command
 ```